 and coat of arms of Cardinal Francesco Piccolomini at Palazzo di Donna Olimpia (right);

-(right-below) statue of St. Rose of Viterbo between the coats of arms of Pope Clement XI (left) and
+(right-below) statue of St. Rose between the coats of arms of Pope Clement XI (left) and

 Pope Innocent X (right) at Porta Romana